Blessings and curses ahead

 Some of Jacob’s blessings sound like prophecies.
 Yet some students of the Bible say they wonder if an editor, centuries later, knew a little about the history of each of the tribes and inserted some of that history into the story.
 What would you have to say about that?

 Of all the dozen blessings Jacob gave to his sons, which one do you find especially interesting or curious?

-The Genesis writer said that when Jacob finally died, he “was gathered to his people” (49:30 NASB).
+The Genesis writer said that when Jacob finally died, he “went to be with his ancestors who died before him” (49:33).
 Does this sound to you like the Genesis writer had any idea that Jacob might be alive in the afterlife?

 LIFE APPLICATION.
 Some of the things Jacob said to his sons from his deathbed are things some would say he should have said to them privately many years earlier.
 Why do you think we sometimes keep painful feelings inside of us, festering, growing, and hurting all the more, before we eventually unleash those hard feelings at a most inopportune and unhelpful time?
 Such as at a family gathering on a holiday, or while testifying in court, or on a Sunday school class retreat?

 LIFE APPLICATION.
 Some people have thought about what they want to say to their loved ones before they die.
 Some have written letters that they keep in a safe place.
 Some have even recorded videos.
 If you had to call in your family and say goodbye, what is something you think you might say to one of them?
 And if someone called you to say goodbye to you, what would you want to hear them say?